thewoolleyman/workstation/README.md

         * Path From Repository Root: Bind to Cmd-Shift-C (replace default keybinding of this to copy absolute path)
     * Run
       * Debugging Actions
         * Resume Program: Remove "Cmd+Option+R" shortcut and leave only F9, it's inconsistent with all the others which are Function keys, and I want the F9 function key to show up on the tooltip when hovering over the button.
     * Window
       * Editor Tabs
         * Close All: Add Cmd+Option+w
   * Version Control Systems
+    * Commit: Turn on "Use non-modal commit interface".
+(I find this easier to work with, so I can see all my work in progress in context, and easily hit `F4` to jump between highlighted files.
     * Git
+      * Commit: Turn off "Enable staging area".
+This enables changeslists, which lets you have "checkboxes" and more functionality in the commit dialog.
+        "Staging area" is more like actual git, but has less functionality.
       * Compare with Branch: Add Ctrl+Option+Cmd+B
     * Diff & Merge
       * Compare with Local: Add Option+D